36 Mobile-First Business Web Design Considerations For 2019

 12 – Include Branded Graphics, Icons and Infographics

 Graphics and other visual elements such as icons are essential for helping visitors navigate your website.
-Especially complex information is much easier to understand if it is in visual format.
+Especially complex information is much easier to understand if it is in a visual format.
 Be sure to include branded graphics and icons on your site.

-13 – Use High Quality Images
+13 – Use High-Quality Images

 The web is visual, in case you have not figured that out yet.
 Images and photographs are an essential part of any business website.
 But not just any image will do!
-Be sure to only use high quality images that correctly reflect your brand.
-Avoid low quality images as well as using too m any stock images!
+Be sure to only use high-quality images that correctly reflect your brand.
+Avoid low-quality images as well as using too many stock images!

 14 – Keep Your Text Short and Simple